Technica-Corporation/ipls_anomaly_detection/README.md

 ### Singularity Version

-This step will copy the Docker container and convert it to Singularity.
-This is an optional step, but requires the Docker version above to be complete before proceeding.
+This is an optional step and will copy the Docker container and convert it to Singularity; it requires the Docker container step above to be complete before proceeding.

 From ipls_anomaly_detection, navigate to peer_container/singularity: